S-S-Poojitha/awesome-readme/Contributing_Guidelines.md

    - Click "Compare & Pull Request."
    - Provide a descriptive title and details for your PR.

-## Code Style

-- Follow the style guide outlined in the `CONTRIBUTING.md` or project-specific style documentation.
-- Run linters and formatters before submitting your PR.

 ## Testing

 - Ensure all tests pass locally before submitting your PR.